tehfink/django-contact/docs/overview.rst

 Requirements
 ============

+As of django-contact 0.4, the ``EmailMessage`` and ``SMTPConnection`` classes are used which was first introduced in Django 1.0.
+Therefore, Django 1.0 is required for this application to function.

 If you will be using the included ``AkismetContactForm`` class, which performs an Akismet spam check as part of its validation, you will need the `Python Akismet module`_ and a valid Akismet API key; you can obtain an Akismet API by following the instructions at `the Akismet web site`_.

+Once you have an Akismet API key, set its value in your project's ``settings.py`` as the setting ``AKISMET_API_KEY``.

 .. _Python Akismet module: http://www.voidspace.org.uk/python/modules.shtml#akismet
 .. _the Akismet web site: http://akismet.com/